Picnic table area along Three Square Hollow Overlook

 8. Hammonds Rocks

 Located in Michaux State Forest, outside of Pine Grove Furnace State Park, is Hammonds Rocks.
 You can either walk or drive along the dirt road leading to the rocks atop South Mountain.
-The rocks are large, but scalable, making them perfect for bouldering.
-There is also a clearing to the right of the rocks that does not require any climbing to see the overlook.
+The rocks are large but scalable making them perfect for bouldering.
+There is also a clearing to the right of the rocks that does not require climbing to view the overlook.

 Fall landscape and rocks at Hammonds Rocks